GauravSakure02/GauravSakure02/README.md

-👋 Hi, **I’m @GauravSakure02**
+👋 Hi, I’m **@GauravSakure02**

-👀 I’m interested in **Python Programming, Java Development**
+👀 I’m interested in Python Programming and Java Development

-🌱 I’m currently learning **Machine Learning & Springboot Freamework**
+🌱 Currently learning Machine Learning and Spring Boot Framework

-💞️ I’m looking to collaborate on Various **Projects** on related files
+💼 Looking to collaborate on projects related to Python, Java, Machine Learning, or Spring Boot

-📫 How to reach me Linkedin Profile - https://www.linkedin.com/in/gauravsakure2002/
+📫 Reach me on LinkedIn: Gaurav Sakure<a href=https://www.linkedin.com/in/gauravsakure2002/>